Kunlong1994/lab3/Lab-#1.md

 ## Record someone trying out your ChatBot

 Using a phone or other video device, record someone trying out your ChatBot.
 (This does not need to be an advertisement for your ChatBot; it is okay if the person is confused or asks questions or doesn't like it.
 We like the drama.)
 Post the video to your assignment on Slack!

+## Submitting the Code
+Please submit your code by submitting a link to your forked GitHub project on your personal homework slack channel.
+Instructions on how to forkthen clone a project **OR** rebase a cloned project can be found [here](https://github.com/FAR-Lab/Developing-and-Designing-Interactive-Devices/wiki/Forking-a-GitHub-project).